Skip to main content

 • Tax base protection measures relating to corporate migration, to apply from 21 March 2005, and to avoidance of GST, to apply from today.

-For more information see the government's media statement, the Taxation (Depreciation, Payment Dates Alignment, FBT and Miscellaneous Provisions) Bill (courtesy of Legislation Direct) and the commentary on the bill.
+For more information see the government's media statement, the Taxation (Depreciation, Payment Dates Alignment, FBT and Miscellaneous Provisions) Bill and the commentary on the bill.

 Hon Dr Michael Cullen